-At the time when southern Sweden was in the hands of the Danes this castle was nicknamed "the key to Sweden" due to its strategic position.
-The initial keep (12C) belonged to a defensive line reaching from Öland island to the coast.
+At the time when Southern Sweden was in the hands of the Danes this castle was nicknamed "the key to Sweden" due to its strategic position.
+The early keep (12C) was part of a defensive line stretching from the island of Öland to the coast.
 King Gustav Vasa reinforced fortifications in the 16C and rebuilt the castle.
 His sons transformed the interior to suit the Renaissance style.
 The splendid ceremonial apartments reflect the pomp and glamour of this period.
-Another must-see: King Erik's sumptuous bedroom.
+Another must-see is King Erik's sumptuous bedroom.

 Address:Kungsgatan, 392 33 Kalmar